PKU-OS/Pintos-gitbook/project-description/lab0-booting/your-tasks.md

 # Your Tasks

-## Task 0: lab0 Design Document
+## Task 0: Preparation and Lab0 Design Document

+1. Read the [Welcome to Pintos](../../README.md) and [Getting Started](../../getting-started/environment-setup.md) chapter in Project Gitbook to setup your local development environment and get familiar with the course project.
-Download the [project 0 design document template](https://github.com/PKU-OS/pintos/blob/master/docs/p0.md).
+2. Download the [project 0 design document template](https://github.com/PKU-OS/pintos/blob/master/docs/p0.md).
 Read through it to motivate your design and fill it in after you finish the project.

 ## Task 1: Booting Pintos